umbraco/UmbracoDocs/umbraco-workflow/workflow-content-app.md

----
-meta.Title: "Umbraco Plumber Content App" meta.Description: "Information about using the Content app with Umbraco Plumber"
-versionFrom: 8.0.0
-versionTo: 10.0.0
----

-# Workflow Content App
+# Umbraco Workflow Content App

-Umbraco Plumber adds a [Content App](../../../Extending/Content-Apps/index.md) to all content nodes in the **Content** section where a workflow is enabled.
+Umbraco Workflow adds a [Content App](workflow-content-app.md) to all content nodes in the **Content** section where a workflow is enabled.
 The Workflow content app includes three sub-sections:

 - [Active workflow](#active-workflow)
 - [Configuration](#configuration)